Gisele Shaw

 Gisele Mayordo (born 30 October 1989), known professionally as Gisele Shaw, is a Filipino-Canadian professional wrestler.
-She is working for Maple Leaf Pro Wrestling (MLP), where she is the reigning and inaugural MLP Canadian Women's Champion.
-She is known for her work in England with various promotions including Progress Wrestling and Revolution Pro Wrestling, having held the Women's Championship in both promotions.
-She has also wrestled in North American promotions such as Total Nonstop Action Wrestling (TNA), and Women of Wrestling (WOW).
+She is signed to National Wrestling Alliance (NWA), where she was the NWA World Women's Television Championship.
+She is best known for her time with Total Nonstop Action Wrestling (TNA) and Maple Leaf Pro Wrestling (MLP), where she was the inaugural and longest reigning MLP Canadian Women's Champion.

 Professional wrestling career

 Early career (2015–2018)

 Mayordo made her pro wrestling debut during January 2015 using Gisele Shaw as her ring name.
 She wrestled extensively in Canada in promotions including High Impact Wrestling, Border City Wrestling, All-Star Wrestling, Prairie Wrestling Alliance and others.
 She won her first title while in Pro Wrestling Eclipse, where she captured the PWE Flame Championship on February 10, 2018, at PWE February Frenzy, defeating Stacy Thibault.
 She lost the title nine months later at PWE November Bash in a three-way match against Beautiful Beaa and Jewells Malone.
 She went on to win her second title in Crossfire Wrestling, where she won the CW Women's Championship in a triple-threat match against Beautiful Beaa and Jody Threat.